KenKundert/quantiphy/doc/user.rst

 *QuantiPhy* can round small values to zero when rendering them, which can help to reduce visual clutter.
-You can specify the size of a negligible value as a preference using :meth:`Quantity.set_prefs` or :meth:`Quantity.prefs`, or you can specify it locally using:meth:`Quantity.render`.
+You can specify the size of a negligible value as a preference using :meth:`Quantity.set_prefs` or :meth:`Quantity.prefs`, or you can specify it locally using :meth:`Quantity.render`.
 Any quantity whose absolute value is smaller than the specified value is rendered as zero with the underlying value remaining unchanged.